trmaphi/superior-agents/notification/README.md

 ## Requirements

-- Python 3.12 or higher
+- Python >= 3.10 (Required for modern async features and type hints)
 - pip (Python package installer)
 - cron (for scheduling)
 - virtualenv or venv (for virtual environment)